trickstercache/trickster/docs/new-changed-1.0.md

 ## Breaking Changes from 0.1.x

+### Prometheus Proxy as the Default Is Removed

+Since Trickster 1.0 supports multiple Origin Types (instead of just Prometheus), the Prometheus-specific default operating configuration has been removed from the application code.
+The `example.conf` will, for now, continue to function as the example promtheus configuration.

+This means you can't simply run `trickster` and have a functioning proxy to `prometheus:9090` as you could in 0.1.x.
+Instead, Trickster will fail out with an error that you have not defined any Origins.

+This also means that with Trickster 1.0, you _must_ provide an `origin_type` for each Origin, so Trickster knows how to proxy requests to it.

+ So in 1.0, you can run `trickster -origin_type prometheus -origin_url=http://prometheus:9090` or `trickster -config /path/to/example.conf` to achieve the same result as running `trickster` with no arguments in 0.1.x.

+See the section below on migrating a 0.1.x configuration for more information.

 ### Ping URL Path (and Config URL Path)

 In Trickster 1.0, we are moving non-proxied / administrative endpoints behind a /trickster root path.
 The previous `/ping` path for checking if Trickster is up is now at `/trickster/ping`.
 A new path to expose the running configuration is at `/trickster/config`